-Next, you can use the master_create_distributed_table() function to specify the table distribution column.
+Next, you can use the create\distributed\table() function to specify the table distribution column and create the worker shards.

 '''

-SELECT master_create_distributed_table('github_events', 'repo_id', 'hash');
+SELECT create_distributed_table('github_events', 'repo_id');

 '''

-This function informs Citus that the github_events table should be distributed on the repo_id column (by hashing the column value).

-Then, you can create shards for the distributed table on the worker nodes using the master_create_worker_shards() UDF.
+This function informs Citus that the github\events table should be distributed on the repo\id column (by hashing the column value).
+The function also creates shards on the worker nodes using the citus.shard\count and citus.shard\replication\factor configuration values.